 Now that content is such an integral part in online marketing and web optimization, choosing the right platform is critical to your success.
 Doing so can positively impact user experience, your organic presence, and your bottom line.

 Because there are so many great options out there, it can be difficult to know where to start.
 Below, you'll learn about performance and other factors to help you choose the right CMS.

 A static content management system would be the fastest, but static sites require a lot of maintenance and technical knowledge.
-Platforms such as WordPress, Drupal, and Joomla all perform well out of the box.
+Platforms such as HubSpot, Drupal, WordPress, and Joomla all perform well out of the box.
 Factors such as scripts, files, caching, your hosting, the complexity of the design, and third-party customization will determine the speed and, consequently, which CMS is better equipped to handle your unique needs.

 Since out-of-the-box performance benchmarks will be irrelevant for your situation, speed should not be a factor in choosing which CMS you go with.
 Instead, you'll want to consider:

 - Ease of use

 Read on for more considerations as you choose the right platform for your site.

 Released in 2001, Drupal is a content management system that prioritizes flexibility, security, and performance — at the expense of simplicity.
 While developers appreciate Drupal’s extensive functionality, users with less technical knowledge may be frustrated by its steep learning curve.
 WordPress provides a user-friendly, intuitive alternative for these users.

 While WordPress’ ecosystem of resources enables users at any skill level to build all types of sites — from ecommerce stores to online magazines — the CMS lacks the built-in flexibility required to create more complex sites.
 That’s why site owners with basic knowledge of coding, or the time to learn, favor Drupal and its virtually limitless customization options.
 While the set-up process is lengthier and more complicated, Drupal users can create highly customized sites.